isoittech/excel-mcp-server/README_EN.md

 - If no sheet name is specified, the first sheet will be the target
 - Range specification should be in formats like "A1:C10"
 - Specifying an existing file path in create_excel will result in an error

+## Author
+Author: virtuarian

+## License
+This MCP server is licensed under the MIT License.
+This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
+For more details, please see the LICENSE file in the project repository.